Portuguese nationality law: Recent changes

 As of May 2015, under the newly approved Portuguese Nationality Act (Article 1, n.1, paragraph d) persons born abroad with, at least, one Portuguese ascendant in the second degree of the direct line who has not lost this citizenship, are Portuguese by origin, provided that they declare that they want to be Portuguese, that they have effective ties with the national community and, once these requirements are met, that are only required to register their birth in any Portuguese civil registry.

 Portuguese nationality law was amended in 2006 based on the proposals of deputy Neves Moreira, member of the Democratic Social Party (PSD): a foreign-born person whose grandparent never lost Portuguese citizenship became able to request naturalisation without the need to document 6 years residence in Portugal.

 Because nationality acquired through naturalisation is not the same as nationality acquired through descent, members of the PSD proposed in 2009 another change in the law.
 This proposal would have given nationality by origin (descent) rather than by naturalisation to the grandchildren of Portuguese citizens but it was rejected.
 In 2013, members of the PSD tried to pass a similar measure again but due to the political and economic crisis that engulfed the country, no vote was ever taken on the measure.

+2026 reform

+On 3 May 2026, President António José Seguro promulgated a revision to the Nationality Law that doubles the standard naturalisation residency requirement from five to ten years, while citizens of EU member states and CPLP nations face a seven-year requirement.
+The residency clock starts when the AIMA issues a residence permit, rather than at the date of application.
+The revision had been approved by parliament on 1 April 2026 with the votes of the PSD and Chega.

 Acquisition and loss of citizenship

 Entitlement by birth, descent, or adoption

-All persons born in Portuguese territory before 3 October 1981 automatically received citizenship at birth regardless of the nationalities of their parents.
+All persons born in Portuguese territory (including Macao) before 3 October 1981 automatically received citizenship at birth regardless of the nationalities of their parents.
 Individuals born domestically since that date receive Portuguese citizenship at birth if at least one parent is a Portuguese citizen.
 Stateless children born in the country automatically become citizens with no further requirements.
 Adopted children of Portuguese citizens automatically acquire citizenship on completion of the adoption process.